tomsmoker/NeighbourhoodMap/README.md

-# NeighbourhoodMap
+# Perth Coffee
 The fifth project for the Udacity Front End Nanodegree

-Steps:
+DONE

 Add a map background using Google Maps API (Done)
-Need to initialise a model: Pick ten coffee shops or so Add map markers (Tentative)
+Need to initialise a model: Pick ten coffee shops or so (Done)(Might add more later) Add map markers (Done)
- - I want to add map markers for coffee shops (Done)
- - (Need to possibly add variants of this for search?)
-Need to be able to search and filter map locations (By what?)
+Need to be able to search and filter map locations (Done) Implement a list view (Done)

+TODO

+Make map markers clickable and viewable APIs
+AJAX Requests
-API: Instagram (TBD)
+- API: Instagram (TBD)
+- Maybe one more (yelp? zomato?)
+Make look nicer via CSS